Women's Orchestra of Auschwitz: Formation

-According to professor of music Susan Eischeid, the orchestra had 20 members by June 1943; by 1944 it had 42–47 players and 3–4 musical copyists.
+According to professor of music Susan Eischeid, the orchestra had 20 members by June 1943; by 1944 it had 42–47 players and three to four musical copyists.
 Its primary role was to play (often for hours on end in all weather conditions) at the gate of the women's camp when the work gangs left and returned.
 They might also play during "selection" and in the infirmary.
 (Note: Music and the Holocaust (website): "In June 1943 the orchestra began their primary assignment of playing at the camp gate for the arrival and departure of the female work commandos.
 The musicians had to arrive at their positions at the entrance of camp early, in order to set up, and stayed late.
 They were also not freed from normal work assignments, nor were they released from musical duty in rain or bad weather.
 As they had a very small number of pieces which they were equipped to play, they would simply repeat them over and over as the rows of women prisoners marched by, sometimes playing for several hours.
 They also played for sick prisoners in the infirmary, and were sometimes assigned to play when new transports arrived, or during selections.")

 In the early months, the ensemble consisted mainly of amateur musicians, with a string section, accordions and a mandolin; it lacked a bass section.
 The orchestra acquired its limited instruments and sheet music from the men's orchestra of the main Auschwitz camp.
 The repertoire of the orchestra was fairly limited, in terms of the available sheet music, the knowledge of the conductor and the wishes of the SS.
 It played mostly German marching songs, as well as the Polish folk and military songs that Czajkowska knew.
 It included two professional musicians, cellist Anita Lasker-Wallfisch, and vocalist/pianist Fania Fénelon, each of whom wrote memoirs of their time in the orchestra.
 Wallfisch, for example, recollected being told to play Schumann's Träumerei for Josef Mengele.

 Conductors

 The first conductor, Zofia Czajkowska, a Polish music teacher, was active from April 1943 until she was replaced by Alma Rosé, an Austrian-Jewish violinist, in August that year.
 The daughter of Arnold Rosé, leader of the Vienna Philharmonic Orchestra, and niece of Gustav Mahler, Rosé had been the conductor of the Wiener Walzermädeln, a small orchestra in Vienna, and had arrived in Auschwitz from the Drancy internment camp in Paris.

 By January 1944, the orchestra had 47 members, including five singers.
-Rosé died suddenly on 5 April 1944, possibly from food poisoning, after having dinner with a kapo (an inmate with special privileges).
+Rosé died suddenly on 5 April 1944, possibly from food poisoning, after having dinner with a kapo.
 The third conductor was Sonia Winogradowa, a Ukrainian pianist.
 For several reasons, including reduced rehearsal time and Winogradowa's lack of experience, the orchestra's performance declined.
 It stopped performing in October 1944.